The Fur Trade in Canada: Introduction

-Harold Innis begins, The Fur Trade in Canada, with a brief chapter on the beaver which became a much desired fur due to the popularity of the beaver hat in European society.
+Harold Innis begins The Fur Trade in Canada with a brief chapter on the beaver which became a much desired fur due to the popularity of the beaver hat in European society.
 He remarks that it is impossible to understand the developments of the fur trade, or of Canadian history, without some knowledge of the beaver's life and habits.
 Biographer John Watson notes that Innis was following an analytical approach he had learned during his post-graduate work at the University of Chicago.
 In such case studies, Innis had been taught it was necessary to understand the nature of a commodity or staple product and to adopt a comprehensive view of it by studying its geography.
-Since First Nations cultures and ways of life are intrinsically tied to landscape, it was their techniques of hunting and preparation, coupled with geography that essentially determined the development of the fur trade In the case of the beaver the techniques for creating the best quality of beaver pelt hats included the age of the animal and what time of year the beaver was killed.
+Since First Nations cultures and ways of life are intrinsically tied to landscape, it was their techniques of hunting and preparation, coupled with geography, that essentially determined the development of the fur trade.
+The age of the animal and what time of year the beaver was killed were key determinants of the quality of the pelt.

-Thus, Innis notes that the most valuable beaver fur was to be found north of the St. Lawrence River especially in the forests of the Pre-Cambrian Shield with its abundance of waterways.
+Innis notes that the most valuable beaver fur was to be found north of the St. Lawrence River especially in the forests of the Pre-Cambrian Shield with its abundance of waterways.
 He suggests that beaver fur could be carried long distances because the pelt of the average adult weighed less than two pounds.
 The animal itself was a good source of food.

 Innis points out that the beaver "migrates very little and travels over land very slowly."
 Although adult beavers reproduce prolifically, it takes a young beaver more than two years to mature.
 These biological characteristics made death in great numbers and local extinction inevitable, especially after Indian hunters acquired European axes that could chop through beaver lodges and dams.
 European guns, knives and spears also made the slow-moving beaver easy prey.

 Innis concludes his introduction by noting that as beaver populations were destroyed in eastern areas, traders were forced to push north and west in search of new sources of supply.
 "The problem of the fur trade," he writes, "became one of organizing the transport of supplies and furs over increasingly greater distances.
 In this movement, the waterways of the beaver areas were of primary importance and occupied a vital position in the economic development of northern North America."